 “This too shall pass.”

-If happiness/pleasure also passes than how could it be you?
+If happiness/pleasure also passes then how could it be you?

 Peace does not leave, but it can become buried from the thinking-mind.
-It’s kind of like, if the thoughtless you were to look into a mirror and to see itself as peace, but the thinking-mind creates smoke in the mirrors.
+It’s kind of like, the thoughtless you looks into a mirror and sees itself as peace, but the thinking-mind creates smoke in the mirrors.

-We can be in an unpeaceful state which is from too much mind and not enough thoughtless space, insight.
+We can be in an unpeaceful state, which is from too much mind and not enough thoughtless space.
 When you are in state of mindfulness, you are aware of the thoughtless arising presence you are.

 You cannot be aware of this conscious presence and thinking simultaneously.
-This conscious presence is you without a second & without a thought.
+This conscious presence is you without a second and without a thought.

 Higher Consciousness Emotional Intelligence

 You are the awareness behind the thought or the emotion, NOT the thought or emotion itself.

 The nothingness awareness between these thoughts and emotions is consciousness and the reflection of consciousness that transcends all thoughts and emotions is the beginning of deep peace.

 Finding the peace that you are is the highest emotional intelligence because it is consciousness intelligence which is unaffected by the perceived universe of things.